-Trigger: Catastrophic fire.
-Slow variables: Increased production and cover of non-native annual species.
-Threshold: Increased continuous fine fuels modify the fire regime by changing intensity, size, and spatial variability of fires.
-Changes in plant community composition and spatial variability of vegetation due to the loss of perennial bunchgrasses and sagebrush truncate energy capture spatially and temporally, thus impacting nutrient cycling and distribution.
+Closed tree canopy with non-native annual species dominant in the understory changes the intensity, size and spatial variability of fires.
+Changes in plant community composition and spatial variability of vegetation due to the loss of perennial bunchgrasses and sagebrush truncate energy capture and impact the nutrient cycling and distribution.